 - Increased Salary

 However, getting an A+ certification could lead to a higher salary for you or a better first job.
 We’ve already mentioned that employers like to see it on resumes.
-An A+ is a testament to your commitment to the job and proof that you want to be respected.
+An A+ is a testament to your commitment to the job and show that you want to be respected.
 Getting a job or a promotion depends on several different factors, but a credential such as the CompTIA A+ won’t hurt.

 - Developed by IT Experts